zvictor/PocketFlow/cookbook/pocketflow-batch/README.md

-# Majority Vote Reasoning
+# Batch Translation Process

-This project demonstrates a majority vote implementation that enables LLMs to solve complex reasoning problems by aggregating multiple independent attempts.
-It's designed to improve problem-solving accuracy through consensus-based reasoning.
+This project demonstrates a batch processing implementation that enables LLMs to translate documents into multiple languages simultaneously.
+It's designed to efficiently handle the translation of markdown files while preserving formatting.

 ## Features

-- Improves model reliability on complex problems through multiple attempts
-- Works with models like Claude 3.7 Sonnet
-- Solves problems that single attempts often fail on
-- Provides detailed reasoning traces for verification
-- Uses a consensus approach to reduce the impact of occasional reasoning errors
+- Translates markdown content into multiple languages in parallel
+- Saves translated files to specified output directory

 ## Getting Started